m-reza-rahman/jakartaee-azure/iaas/README.md

 * Clone this repository into your own GitHub account.
 Make sure to update the [web.xml](jakartaee-cafe/src/main/webapp/WEB-INF/web.xml) file to replace occurrences of `reza` with `<your suffix>`.
 * Go to the [Azure portal](http://portal.azure.com).
 * Select 'Create a resource'.
-In the search box, enter and select 'Ubuntu Server 20.04 LTS'.
+In the search box, enter and search for 'Ubuntu Server 20.04 LTS'.
+In the results, select 'Ubuntu Server 20.04 LTS' (this is an official offering from Canonical).
 Hit create.
 * Enter the resource group as jakartaee-cafe-group-`<your suffix>`.
 Enter the virtual machine name as jakartaee-cafe-server-`<your suffix>` (the suffix could be your first name such as "reza").
 Choose password based authentication instead of SSH.
 Enter payara as the username.
 Specify the password to be Secret12345!.
 Select 'Allow selected ports'.
 Pick the HTTP (80), HTTPS (443) and SSH (22) ports to open.
 Hit next until you reach the networking settings.
 Ensure ports 22, 80 and 443 are still open.
 Hit 'Create'.
 * In the portal, go to 'All resources'.
 Find and click on jakartaee-cafe-server-`<your suffix>`.
 In the overview panel, find the public IP.
 Connect to the virtual machine by executing the following command.